-The Student Counseling Center offers group counseling.
-Group counseling provides a safe environment for self-exploration and collaborative problem-solving, combining professional guidance and the support of your peers.
-Group counseling is an effective approach to many common concerns for college students, including: navigating difficult relationships, coping with anxiety, and feelings of isolation.
+The Student Counseling Center offers group counseling and workshop series.
+These group settings provide a safe environment for self-exploration and collaborative problem-solving, combining professional guidance and the support of peers.
+Group counseling and workshops are an effective approach to many common concerns for college students, including: navigating difficult relationships, coping with anxiety, and feelings of isolation.

-Skill-based groups are usually in a structure-based format because there is a specific theme or topic of discussion, and each group session is focused on a topic relevant to the overall theme.
+Skill-based workshops are usually in a structure-based format because there is a specific theme or topic of discussion, and each group session is focused on a topic relevant to the overall theme.
 There is often a lesson or learning component, skills practice, and self-reflection.
-Our skill-based groups are offered as a 3-session series several times each semester.
-Requires pre-registration; contact information below.
+Our skill-based workshops are offered as a 3-session series several times each semester.
+See current skill-based workshops below.

 Understanding Self and Others | For people who are interested in increasing authenticity and satisfaction in relationships.